Children's Autism Assessment Pathway

-The Children’s Therapy Autism Assessment service at Mid Yorkshire Hospitals assesses children and young people aged up to 18 years old.
+The Children’s Therapy Autism Assessment service at Mid Yorkshire Teaching NHS Trust assesses children and young people aged up to 18 years old.

 If you think your child may have Autism, you may wish to refer them for an Autism assessment.
 You will firstly need to fill out a social communication assessment referral form below:

 The referral form has two sections; one to be filled out by parents/carers and one to be filled out by professionals who have contact with your child (this can be education, social workers, portage, health visitors or child minders).

 Your referral will either be accepted and progress on, or will be rejected and a letter will be sent to you.
 If your referral is accepted, you will be put on a waiting list to see a Community Paediatrician in a social communication clinic.

 In this clinic the paediatrician will complete a detailed birth and developmental history, and also exclude other possible causes for altered behaviours.
 If the Paediatrician thinks Autism could explain your child’s differences, then your referral will be progressed onto the Multi-Disciplinary Assessment (MDA) team.

 The onward assessment will include different professionals depending on the presentation of your child.
 Assessment is completed based on need.
 The MDA team consists of:

 - Speech and Language Therapists – for assessment of your child’s social communication skills.